Provar

 REST Connections

-There are six types of REST Connections available (as of version 1.9.7 and later):
+There are six types of REST Connections available:

 1. No Authentication: This is a curated list of APIs that do not require usernames, passwords, access tokens, signing, accept headers, or anything more complicated than putting a URL in a browser.